chargebee/chargebee-samples/README.md

 * Compile the classes using ant -f build/build.xml -Dtomcat.home=&lt;tomcat home&gt;
 * **Note:** The samples need to run in the root context ("/").
 So in &lt;tomcat home&gt;/conf/server.xml add a context path with docbase set to chargebee-samples/java/webapp and path set as "/".
 Or you could also copy the files to the ROOT context.
 * Start the tomcat server.

-You should now be able to try out the various samples.

 [ChargeBee tutorials]: https://chargebee.com/tutorials